CJNT-DT: WIC and Canwest

 Canwest had CJNT file for bankruptcy, and changed its conditions of licence to reduce the ethnic content to 60%.
 On September 8, 2001, Global relaunched the station with a mixture of ethnic, English and French language programming.
 The bulk of the English-language shows came from Canwest's secondary television system, CH.
 For all intents and purposes, CJNT thus became the third CH station, and the only one actually licensed to a major Canadian city.
 Since there was no "H" in "CJNT" (unlike CHCH-TV and CHEK-TV), the CH in Montreal stood for "Canal Horizon" ("Channel Horizon" in English), although it changed its on-air brand name to just "CH" in 2002.
 The station remained a CH branded station until September 7, 2007, when Canwest decided to brand the station as "CJNT Montreal", while CH programming rebranded as "E!
 Montreal".

 As a CH and later E! station, CJNT had many English-language American imports due to E!'s emphasis on American shows that could not fit onto Global's schedule.
-Some of E!'s programming, including documentary-based shows such as E!
-True Hollywood Story, were dubbed in Spanish, Portuguese and Italian, to help partially fulfill CJNT's ethnic programming requirements.

-During that period, CJNT aired WWE SmackDown! on Thursdays and Fridays until 2009.

-For much of 2003 and 2004, CJNT fought a "commercial war" with Burlington, Vermont's Fox affiliate, WFFF-TV.
-Due to Canada's "simultaneous substitution" rules, WFFF frequently moved syndicated reruns of That '70s Show around its schedule to keep its signal from being replaced with CJNT's on Montreal cable providers during the show's broadcast.
-However, whenever possible, CJNT, which was airing the same show, duplicated the move in order to maintain the signal substitutions.
-This resulted in a cat-and-mouse game in which the Montreal and Champlain Valley editions of TV Guide were often out of date before they were published.
-WFFF depends on advertising in Montreal for its survival, since Montreal is 10 times more populous than that station's entire American viewing area.
+To partially comply with its ethnic programming remit, the station also carried airings of some of E!'s original programming dubbed in other languages.